nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/config_and_build_system.rst

 When you select a build type for the :ref:`configuration phase <configuration_system_overview_config>`, the compiler will use a specific set of files to create a specific build configuration for the application.

 The :file:`prj.conf` file is the application-specific default, but many applications and samples include source files for generating the build configuration differently, for example :file:`prj_release.conf` or :file:`prj_debug.conf`.
-Similarly, the build type can be included in file names for board configuration, Partition Manager's static configuration, child image Kconfig configuration, and others.
+Similarly, the build type can be included in file names for board configuration, Partition Manager's static configuration, other image Kconfig configuration, and others.
 In this way, these files are made dependent on the build type and will only be used when the corresponding build type is invoked.
 For example, if an application uses :file:`pm_static_release.yml` to define Partition Manager's static configuration, this file will only be used when the application's :file:`prj_release.conf` file is used to select the release build type.